Dimension-Independent Kernel {\epsilon}-Covers: A Lower Bound on -Cover Size for Gaussian and Laplace Kernel

-\begin{theorem} Let $\eps \in (0, 1/3)$ and $d < \frac{1}{e^{3-\lambda}} \frac{1}{\eps^\lambda}-\frac{1}{e}$ for some constant $\lambda \in (0,1)$ and let $X=\{e_1, \ldots, e_d\} \subset \R^{d}$ be the vertices of the standard (d-1)-simplex (i.e. $e_k$ is the $k$-th basis vector).
-Let also $K(x,y)=e^{-\|x-y\|^2}$ (or $K(x,y)=e^{-\|x-y\|}$).
-Then the size of any $\eps$-cover for $(X, K)$ is at least $(1/\eps)^{\Omega(1/\eps^\lambda)}$.
-If $d$ is a constant, then the size of any $\eps$-cover for $(X, K)$ is at least $\Omega(1/\eps^d)$. \end{theorem} \begin{proof} We need to start by constructing objects on the grid-like structure we call super-cells.
+We need to start by constructing objects on the grid-like structure we call super-cells.
 Let the $d$-way intersections of the spheres be the nodes in a graph.
-Two nodes are connected by an edge if they share $d-1$ spheres and for the last dimension, the associated spheres are consecutive in the radius ordering.
+Two nodes are connected by an edge if they share $d-1$ spheres and for the last dimension of the nodes, the associated spheres are consecutive in the radius ordering.
 Then given a node $p$ (which corresponds with a point in $\R^d$), we can define an $L_1$-distance to other nodes in the graph as the minimum number of edges one needs to traverse to get from $p$ to another node $q$.
 A super-cell $S_p$ contains all nodes within an $L_1$-distance of $\eps d$.
 However, the super cell $S_p$ contains not just nodes, but also the part of $\R^d$ that one can reach from any node in a super-cell without crossing a sphere boundary.
 So one can think of a super-cell as a collection of cells from the grid-like structure that are reachable by moving into one of the $2^d$ cells incident to $p$, and then including face-incident cells to those within $\eps d$ additional steps.